ecarlesi/easy-api-security/README.md

 The project is based on a middleware that inspects the calls and through the JWT token asks an authorization manager to verify if the user can actually access the resource he requested.
 The implementation of authorization manager is delegated to an external piece of code, so everyone can manage this type of control as you like.

-This solution contains two projects: Core and Demo.
+This solution contains two projects useful to understand the functioning of the library: Core and Demo.
 The Demo project demonstrates how to use the Core component.
+After understanding how the Core project works and how to use it we will see the other projects in the solution.

 Below we see how to integrate this component into an ASP.NET Core API project.

 The first step is to configure the Core component